 Action Step: Reflect

 Use a journal to reflect on your childhood.
-Digging up your old childhood photos can be a good place to stir up memories.
-If you still feel stuck, engage in some activities you did as a child such as playing in the grass, drawing with crayons, or listening to music from your childhood.
+Digging up your old childhood photos can be an excellent place to stir up memories.
+If you still feel stuck, engage in some activities you did as a child, such as playing in the grass, drawing with crayons, or listening to music from your childhood.
 Use your journal to write about life back then.

 Who did you interact with frequently?
-How were you treated by the people around you?
+How did the people around you treat you?
 If you have siblings, how were they treated?
 How did you feel about yourself at age five?

 What were the words and language used when you were growing up?
-Are some of those words or phrases sticking in your mind today still?
+Are some of those words or phrases still sticking in your mind today?

 Record everything without judgment.
 You are simply collecting information, not judging or looking for someone to blame.